pawanperla/JAVA/README.md

 # JAVA
-Welcome to the "Java Programming Repository."
+Welcome to the "Java Repository."
 This repository is a comprehensive resource for learning and practising Java programming, covering topics from the basics to advanced concepts, including OOPS.

 ## Table of Contents